Biomolecular Chemistry Course Information

 For more course information please visit the Learn @ UW website.

 Biomolecular Chemistry 314 is a three-credit introductory human biochemistry course designed for students in the health professions.
 The course starts with a brief introduction on the principles of organic chemistry essential to understanding of biochemistry.
 It then surveys the structure and function of enzymes and other biomolecules, metabolic utilization of foods from the diet, energy metabolism, fundamentals of gene expression, biochemical aspects of hormonal control, blood chemistry and biochemical diseases.
 Fall semester T, R: Taught by Mike Sheets, Melissa Harrison, Gina Schuster and Graduate Student TAs.
-Summer M-R: Taught by Mike Sheets, Tom Neal, and Graduate Student TA.
+Summer M-R: Taught by Mike Sheets, Tom Neal, and Graduate Assistants.
 (Mike Sheets Course Director.)

 Biomolecular Chemistry 704 (Comprehensive Human Biochemistry) is a five credit course, taught to medical students in the first semester at the School of Medicine and Public Health, located in the Health Sciences Learning Center building.
 The course consists of usually 4-5 lectures weekly, seven problem-based exercises during the course of the semester, several clinical correlation presentations, and three exams.
 Fall Semester M-F: Taught by Jim Keck, Patricia Kiley, Robert Fillingame, John Audhya, Kathy Schlimgen and Valerie Holewinski.
 (Robert Fillingame Course Director.)